-In the case of Tenon FM Limited v Cawley the employer tried to enforce post-termination restrictions on an employee who wanted to join a competitor and also persuaded a colleague to do the same.
+In the case of Tenon FM Limited v Cawley, the employer tried to enforce post-termination restrictions on an employee who wanted to join a competitor and also persuaded a colleague to do the same.

 Although it is generally the case that an unsigned contract of employment is often the best evidence of the terms agreed between an employer and employee when a signed copy cannot be found, this is not the case when a dispute relates to restrictive covenants.
-In this situation an unsigned contract could mean that any restrictions will not be enforced by the courts.
+In this situation, an unsigned contract could mean that any restrictions will not be enforced by the courts.

-This case serves as a stark reminder to employers of the importance of good record keeping and ensuring that contracts of employment, and any subsequent variations, are properly documented and signed by all parties.
+This case serves as a stark reminder to employers of the importance of good record-keeping and ensuring that contracts of employment, and any subsequent variations, are properly documented and signed by all parties.

 The content on this page is for general awareness only.
 It is not intended to constitute professional or legal advice.
 Changes to legislation may have happened since this article was published.
 The contents of this article should not be used as a basis for action and the reader should be advised to seek the appropriate professional advice based on their individual circumstances.